Nawaf-Code/Landmark-Classification-Tagging-for-Social-Media/README.md

 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.

-## Project Instructions

-### Getting started

-Execute the following steps:

->**Note:** Complete the following notebooks in order, do not move to the next step if you didn't complete the previous one.

-1. Open the `cnn_from_scratch.ipynb` notebook and follow the instructions there
-2. Open `transfer_learning.ipynb` and follow the instructions
-3. Open `app.ipynb` and follow the instructions there

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project rubric.
-Review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ## Dataset Info

 The landmark images are a subset of the Google Landmarks Dataset v2.